portapps/element-portable/README.md

 ## Notice of Non-Affiliation and Disclaimer

-Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Riot.im, or any of its subsidiaries or its affiliates.
-The official Riot.im website can be found at https://about.riot.im/.
+Portapps is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Riot.im™, or any of its subsidiaries or its affiliates.

+The official Riot.im™ website can be found at https://about.riot.im/.

-The name Riot.im® as well as related names, marks, emblems and images are registered trademarks of their respective owners.
+The name Riot.im™ as well as related names, marks, emblems and images are registered trademarks of their respective owners.

 ## About

-Riot.im portable app made with 🚀 [Portapps](https://portapps.io).<br />
+Riot.im™ portable app made with 🚀 [Portapps](https://portapps.io).<br />
 Documentation and downloads can be found on https://portapps.io/app/riot-portable/

 ## How can I help ?